tcytra/enraiged-laravel/README.md

 There are two options for applying these corrections.
 While option 2 is quicker, option 1 is more likely to work for future versions of the vendor packages.

-> **Note:** Verify whether this fix is working for by inspecting the initial html response with the SSR service running.
-If SSR is working, the html body will be populated with the html structure of the initial page.
+> **Note:** Verify whether this fix is working for you by inspecting the viewing the html source with the SSR service running.
+If SSR is working, the html body will be populated (or hydrated) with the html structure of the page.

 **Option 1: Artisan Command**